Early history of Pomerania: Jastorf culture (Western Pomerania, 550 - 50 BC)

 During the Iron Age, Western Pomerania belonged to the Jastorf culture (550-50 BC).
 As before during the Bronze Age, the dead were burned and the ashes buried in urns.
 Settlements and urn grave fields with artefacts were found e.g. in the then densely settled Greifswald area.

 The Jastorf culture is associated with early Germanic peoples.
 Western Pomerania belonged to the Warnow-Oder estituary subgroup of the Jastorf culture, the easternmost group is designated Oder group.
 The Oder group, formerly thought to have emerged after an immigration from Bornholm, is now thought to have evolved from a local population formerly belonging to the Pomeranian culture and the Göritz group of the Lusatian culture, who first adapted to new habits and later mingled with a Germanic population from the West.

 Pomeranian culture (Eastern Pomerania, 650 - 150 BC)

 The Pomeranian culture evolved from the Lusatian culture east of the Parseta river and in Pomerelia.
 It is characterized primarily by the use of faced urns, also of house urns, placed in stone cists.

 This culture is considered to mark the (proto-)Germanic-Baltic frontier.
 A linguistic classification, whether Baltic, Germanic, or interlink, is not possible.
 Earlier, the Pomeranian culture was associated with the Bastarnae, yet today the culture is considered to have evolved from the local Lusatian culture tribes.

-Oksywie (Oxhöft) culture (Eastern Pomerania, 150 BC - 1 AD)
+Oksywie culture (Eastern Pomerania, 150 BC - 1 AD)

 The Oksywie culture existed in the area of Farther Pomerania and Pomerelia around the lower Vistula river, from the 2nd century BC to the early 1st century AD.
-The culture is named after the village Oksywie (formerly Oxhöft, today part of the city of Gdynia), where the first artifacts typical of this culture were discovered.
+The culture is named after the village Oksywie (today part of the city of Gdynia), where the first artifacts typical of this culture were discovered.